Joker282855/commercial-competitor/README.md

 4. We can use the put and delete routes to update routes to add or delete a category, product, and tags shown in the database.

 # Assignment Tasks Achieved By:
-These tasks were achieved by
+These tasks were achieved by reviewing the module for lesson 13.
+I also read the documentation for SQL and used that to create the database and the routes that get us the information for the database.

+# Link to Video:
+<a href="">Link To Video</a>

+#